FLFloppa/events-system/README.md

 1. Clone/download the repository.
 2. Copy `Packages/FLFloppa Events System/` into your project’s `Packages/` directory.
+3. Also copy or install `Packages/FLFloppa Editor Helpers/` (or pull from `https://github.com/FLFloppa/editor-helpers.git`).
-3. Restart Unity to regenerate assembly definitions.
+4. Restart Unity to regenerate assembly definitions.

 ---